 - Trends to stay ahead of your competition

-E-commerce designates the fact of selling products and services online.
-The first ever e-commerce transaction allegedly happened in 1994.
+eCommerce is simply selling products and services online.
+The first ever eCommerce transaction allegedly happened in 1994.
 Dan Kohn, then 21 years old, sold his friend a Sting CD through the Internet.
-As one could expect, the history of e-commerce closely follows that of the Internet.
+As one could expect, the history of eCommerce closely follows that of the Internet.
 Although the World Wide Web exists since 1991, it is the development of the SSL security protocol in 1994 that made online shopping a safe buying option.

 The 2000’s introduced broadband to an increasing part of the population.
-More people were beginning to have permanent access to the internet.
-And therefore better access to online shopping.
+More people were beginning to have permanent access to the internet; therefore, they had better access to online shopping.
 This is also the time when payment methods diversified.
-E-wallets and Paypal became particularly attractive options.
+E-wallets and PayPal became particularly attractive options.

 The next decade marks the rise of mobile commerce.
 Motivated by the surge in smartphone ownership, retailers started considering mobile experience for their websites.
-Google released in 2015 an algorithm update boosting visibility of mobile-friendly websites.
-Catering for mobile users was not merely a nice-to-have anymore.
+In 2015, Google released an algorithm update boosting visibility of mobile-friendly websites.
+Catering to mobile users was not merely a nice-to-have anymore.
 It became essential to rank in search engines results pages.

 Social shopping has been the last evolution to date.
 You’ve most probably seen “buy now” buttons in your Facebook feed, or clicked on a